 How much PRESSURE is that Recovery Tank Designed For?

-Most techs know that you shouldn’t fill a recovery tank more than 80% with liquid based.
+Most techs know that you shouldn't fill a recovery tank more than 80% with liquid-based refrigerant.
 Many know that the WC rating stands for “water capacity” and that you need to adjust for the density of the actual refrigerant rather than just using 80% of WC.

 But do you know the service pressure your tank is designed for?

 Because R-410a is one of the higher-pressure refrigerants in common use today, most modern recovery tanks are built to handle R-410a pressures.
 The standard they are built to is called DOT-4BA400 and will be stamped on the tank collar.
 The DOT (Department of Transportation) is the governing body in the USA that has the rule-making and enforcement authority on tanks, tank handling, and tank shipment.

 Tanks listed as DOT-4BA400 are designed for a service pressure of 400 PSIG with a test pressure of 800 PSIG.
 That means that R410a is safe in the tank at a tank temperature of up to 116°F, which equates to 400 PSIG for typical use, but the tank is tested not to fail until over 800 PSIG.

 If a tank has any physical signs of damage, it must be taken out of service, and tanks must be re-certified via hydro-static test and visual inspection from a certified facility every five years.